400+ Ways to Describe Knuckles: A Word List for Writers

 cracking one’s knuckles

-self-hugging so tight that knuckles whiten
+self-hugging so tightly that knuckles whiten

 Rage